 • Off-campus housing: Available

-• More information can be found on the uTokyo Housing Office website.
+• More information can be found on the UTokyo Housing Office website, as well as on their housing information page.

 Medical Insurance, Immigration & Arrival

-International Students studying in Japan for periods over 3 months are required to apply for a residency card.
-For information on this process, see the visa & residence card page.
-The University of Tokyo also has a visa consulting service for international students who are available to answer inquiries on immigration.
+• Exchange students studying in Japan for periods over 3 months are required to apply for a residency card.
+For information on this process, see the UTokyo visa & residence card page.

 How to apply